Robust Classification via a Single Diffusion Model: Experiments

-\cref{table:compare_with_sota} shows the robustness of Diffusion Classifier (DC, without likelihood maximization) and Robust Diffusion Classifier (RDC) compared with baselines under the $\ell_\infty$ and $\ell_2$ norm threat models.
+\cref{table:robust_generalization} shows the results of Likelihood Maximization (LM), Diffusion Classifier (DC) and Robust Diffusion Classifier (RDC) compared with baselines under the $\ell_\infty$ and $\ell_2$ norm threat models.
 We can see that the robustness of DC outperforms all previous generative classifiers by a large margin.
 Specifically, DC improves the robust accuracy over JEM by +27.74\% under the $\ell_\infty$ norm and +50.58\% under the $\ell_2$ norm.
-RDC can further improve the performance over DC, which achieves 73.27\% and 80.27\% robust accuracy under the two settings.
-Notably, RDC outperforms the previous state-of-the-art model AT-EDM~\cite{wang2023better_diffusion_improve_AT} by +2.34\% under the $\ell_\infty$ norm.
-Although RDC does not outperform the best adversarial training models under the $\ell_2$ norm because likelihood maximization adopts the $\ell_\infty$ norm in \cref{equation:optimization_real}, it could be solved by adjusting the optimization constraint (See \cref{appendix:more_exp} for details).
-In the following section, we demonstrate that using the same optimization constraint allows our method to be threat model agnostic, resulting in strong generalization abilities against unseen threat models.
+RDC can further improve the performance over DC, which achieves 75.67\% and 82.03\% robust accuracy under the two settings.
+Notably, RDC outperforms the previous state-of-the-art model AT-EDM~\citep{wang2023better_diffusion_improve_AT} by +4.77\% under the $\ell_\infty$ norm.